 Meet the Staff

-John Hancock, Ed.D., serves as our Associate Dean of Students, Director of Wellness Services, and Chief Psychologist.
+John Hancock, Ed.D., serves as Chief Psychologist and Associate Dean of Students for Health and Wellness.
 Dr. Hancock supervises the Counseling Service, Student Health Service, and Health Promotion & Wellness office.
-Dr. Hancock earned his doctorate at West Virginia University in Counseling Psychology.
-He completed an extramural training program at the Beck Institute for Cognitive Therapy & Research and has been granted diplomate status by the Academy for Cognitive Therapy.
+He earned his doctorate at West Virginia University in Counseling Psychology.
+Dr. Hancock completed an extramural training program at the Beck Institute for Cognitive Therapy & Research and has been granted diplomate status by the Academy for Cognitive Therapy.
 He has directed college counseling services for almost 20 years.
 His professional passion is suicide risk reduction and intervention, and he is a trainer for the Suicide Prevention Resource Center.

 Michelle J. Kirton, Ph.D., Associate Director of Counseling/Training Director, is a licensed psychologist specializing in career and professional development, women’s issues, and multiculturalism.
 Her Ph.D. is from Arizona State University–Tempe, and her M.S. from the University of Wisconsin–Madison.
 Since higher education settings have been a focus for Dr. Kirton, she has also worked with students at OHSU, and has created and taught courses for both Pacific University and Portland State University.